-License revenue recorded for the year ended December 31, 2021 consisted of \$0.1 million related to materials shipped to Nhwa to support the development of oliceridine efforts in China.
-There was \$3.0 million of license revenue recorded for the year ended December 31, 2020, related to the milestone payment that became payable by Nhwa upon FDA approval of OLINVYK.
+License revenue recorded for the year ended December 31, 2022 related to materials shipped to PharmBio to support the development of oliceridine efforts in South Korea.
+License revenue recorded for the year ended December 31, 2021 consisted of \$0.1 million related to materials shipping to Nhwa to support the development of oliceridine efforts in China.